 • In the tense areas: find out the market prices before making an offer.
 If the property is overvalued, you can try to bid down.
 However, often first come first served.
 Some buyers sometimes even offer a price higher than the call price.
 Patience and perseverance are therefore required while remaining within the limits that you set!

 • In the other regions: just one watchword, try it!
 Start by offering a much lower price (up to 10% less).
-The seller will make a counteroffer, etc. Until you agree or not!
+The seller will make a counteroffer, etc. Until you agree or not! if you want to sale your property contact with digital marketing agency or with SEO services for attract more buyer.

 7.Anticipate your work and your move in!